podefr/sysinfo/README.md

 The `webclient` is using `D3` for charting and the `Olives and Emily` MVC framework that I've also authored.
 It's using `moment` for data manipulation and `Bacon.js` for streams.

+## Dev process

+I started with breaking down the work into small tasks and put a backlog together.
+You can find it in `docs/BACKLOG.md`.
+Whenever a considered the task down, I put a [X] mark next to it.
+I've also added a list of tech debt/defects at the bottom of the backlog.

 ### License